aliske/fighting-mongooses/README.md

 gcloud app deploy --stop-previous-version
 ```

-*NOTE:* App details can be found by running 'gcloud app describe'
+**NOTE:** App details can be found by running 'gcloud app describe'
+**Note:** This app does not clean up old strage keys.
+That should be done in the future.

 ---
 # Other Resources